 - Tsundere: Apparently normal romantic behavior at the Heian Court.

-- She loosens up by the end of the book.
-She loosens up insofar as she says at one point "clogs with trousers may be in fashion right now, but they're still ugly."
+- She loosens up a little by the end of the book, saying, "Clogs with trousers may be in fashion right now, but they're still ugly."

 - Upper-Class Twit: Plenty of those at the Imperial court.